Travel to Dubrovnik to see why it is the best known city on the Dalmatian coast.

 If you are on an Adriatic cruise we can arrange a private shore excursion with your own Exeter hand-picked private guide in Dubrovnik.
 Our private shore excursions ensure that you’ll receive not only the best experience possible, but personalized service throughout, allowing you to maximize your time in port.

 Enjoy the freedom of driving yourself and discovering small towns and villages?
 Consider a self-drive vacation.
-Dubrovnik features in our sample Dalmatia self-drive program.
-We will provide a pre-programmed GPS delivered to you before you leave home and with the services of our 24 hour local staff.
+Dubrovnik is featured our sample Croatia & Slovenia self-drive program.
+We will provide a pre-programmed GPS delivered to you before you leave home and the services of our 24 hour local staff.
 We can craft the perfect self-drive itinerary to fit your taste, pace and budget.
 Let us introduce you to the essentials of each city and give you suggestions of what to do on your own.
 Just plug in your Exeter pre-programmed GPS and let your adventure begin!

 A bottle of local wine from Niko Karaman, a local enologist who is quickly making a name for his tiny operation.
 He is known for dry wines and exquisite sweet Prosek (dessert wine) that he makes from rare indigenous grapes.
 His wines were awarded the title of World’s Best Dessert Wine in 2009.